Gunther-Schulz/openai-straico-api-bridge/README.md

 ```

 If you don't provide the Straico API key, you will need to provide it in the request.
 If you do both, the request key will take precedence.
-If you provide the Straico API key in the environment, a list of available modls will be printed on the console when the server starts.
+If you provide the Straico API key in the environment, a list of available models will be printed on the console when the server starts.

 Default port is 3000.
 Debug is set to false by default.